 A speculative scenario to arouse debates around extraterrestrial resources exploitation.

-Space mining is now a reality that we may face, not within decades, but within years.
-Private companies are affirming their ambitions to extract valuable materials in Space.
+Space mining is a reality we may face not within decades, but within years.
 In 2015, the U.S.A signed the « SPACE Act » enabled private companies of its country to access, process, and commercialize resources that they extract from Space.
+Luxembourg's parliament also passed a law last August 2017, to offer legal certainty that "space resources are capable of being appropriated" by space mining companies.